 Buildbot no longer supports Python 2.7 on the Buildbot master.

-secretDetails is a python object initialized with a provider name, a key and a value.
+SecretDetails object is initialized with a provider name, a key and a value.

 Each parameter is an object property.

 secret = SecretDetails("SourceProvider", "myKey", "myValue") print(secret.source) "SourceProvider" print(secret.key) "myKey" print(secret.value) "myValue"

 The secrets manager is a Buildbot service manager.